โ

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.

-📜 Background & Meaning
+๐Ÿ“œ Background & Meaning

 A Pharisee named Nicodemus visited Jesus secretly at night to question him.
-Jesus used this moment to deliver the most quoted verse in the entire Bible — summarising the entire Christian gospel in one sentence.
+Jesus delivered in this moment the most quoted verse in the entire Bible โ€” the entire Christian gospel in one sentence.
 God's love for humanity is so boundless that He sacrificed His own Son so that humanity could be forgiven and receive eternal life.
-This verse is the cornerstone of Christian faith.

 Paul Writing from a Roman Prison